PyTomography/PyTomography/docs/source/autoapi/pytomography/transforms/SPECT/index.rst

    :type mode: str
    :param assume_padded: Assumes objects and projections fed into forward and backward methods are padded, as they will be in reconstruction algorithms
    :type assume_padded: bool
+   :param HU2mu_technique: Technique to convert HU to attenuation coefficients.
+The default, 'from_table', uses a table of coefficients for bilinear curves obtained for a variety of common radionuclides.
+The technique 'from_cortical_bone_fit' looks for a cortical bone peak in the scan and uses that to obtain the bilinear coefficients.
+For phantom scans where the attenuation coefficient is always significantly less than bone, the corticol bone technique will still work, since the first part of the bilinear curve (in the air to water range) does not depend on the cortical bone fit.
+Alternatively, one can provide an arbitrary function here which takes in a 3D scan with units of HU and converts to mu.
+   :type HU2mu_technique: str

    .. py:method:: configure(object_meta, proj_meta)